jezzarax/jezzarax.github.io/cv-concise.md

 ## Summary

-As a Data professional with more than 13 years of experience in data and artificial intelligence products development, I'm looking for a cross-team leadership role.
-I'v hired, formed and led teams up to 9 members as well as drove team incubation and restructuring efforts to reflect structural business changes.
-I'm a strong technical professional with a deep knowledge of cloud and big data infrastructure and Python and Rust development stacks.
+As a Data product team lead with more than 13 years of experience in data and artificial intelligence products development, I'm looking for a cross-team leadership role.
+I've hired, formed and led teams up to 9 members as well as drove team incubation and restructuring efforts to reflect structural business changes.

-I have experience and a strong interest in financial technology.
-Currently I pursue a certification in financial and investment analysis to strengthen my competencies in the topic.
+Over my career I obtained a deep knowledge of cloud and big data infrastructure and Python and Rust development stacks.
+My experience and interests lie in financial technology as well, currently I pursue a certification in financial and investment analysis to strengthen my competencies in the topic.

 ## Job history